nautobot/nautobot/nautobot/docs/user-guide/feature-guides/graphql.md

 print(json.dumps(gql.json, indent=2))
 ```

 The contents of the `query` variable was taken directly from the example above where we grabbed all device interfaces and associated attributes.
 We then take the output and print the contents as a JSON object.
 Now, let's iterate on the script to filter the contents with the `variable` flag.
-Just as we did above, we'll filter by `site`.
+Just as we did above, we'll filter by `location`.

 ```python
 #!/usr/bin/env python3